harness/developer-hub/kb/continuous-delivery/articles/configuration-inheritance-stepgroup-step.md

 The logic that Harness has in place to handle configuration collision between the privilege levels of step groups and its steps in a containerized step group has been updated.
 Previously, the run step would default to specific values instead of inheriting permissions from the containerized step group.

-The logic has now been updated to so that the Run Step will inherit permissions from its associated Step Group.
+The logic has now been updated so that the Run Step will inherit permissions from its associated Step Group.

 :::note
 Currently, this feature is behind the feature flag `CDS_CONTAINER_STEP_GROUP_RUN_AS_USER_AND_PRIVILEGED_FIX`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.